rumaisashaikhi/mini-antivirus-python/README.md

- mini-antivirus-python
-A basic antivirus simulation built in Python using hash-based malware detection.
-Demonstrates how real antivirus software detects known malware signatures.

-  Mini Antivirus in Python
+ 🛡 Mini Antivirus in Python

 This project demonstrates how antivirus software works using hash-based detection.